hashkat/hashkat/docs/output.md

 `network.dat`

-Outlines which entities are following who.
-In this file there are two columns, with the entities in the first column (classified by an ID number) following the entities in the listed in the second column (also classified by an ID number).
+Outlines which agents are following who.
+In this file there are two columns, with the agents in the first column (classified by an ID number) following the agents in the listed in the second column (also classified by an ID number).

 `network.gexf`